 - Engage your loved one in calming activities in the afternoon and evening, such as watching a movie, listening to music, or playing a card game.

-In addition to taking steps to manage or prevent sundowning, certain safety precautions can help:
+In addition to these care approaches for sundowning, certain safety precautions can help:

 While it is normal for dementia patients to experience sundowning from time to time, you should never ignore serious or dangerous symptoms.
 Chronic sleep deprivation can worsen symptoms of dementia, so speak to your loved one's doctor if they are having trouble sleeping.
 You should also contact your doctor if your loved one's symptoms become more frequent or severe.